Top 5 This Week

 Derry/Londonderry: The Divided City

-• City walls: The 1.5km circuit of 17th-century walls (the only completely intact walled city in Ireland) provides the finest urban walk in Northern Ireland — the walls are wide enough to walk along their top, providing views of the Bogside and the Catholic communities below on one side and the Fountain Protestant community within the walls on the other
+• City walls: The 1.5km circuit of 17th-century walls — the only completely intact walled city in Ireland — makes for the best urban walk in Northern Ireland.
+They are wide enough to walk along the top, with views over the Bogside neighbourhood below on one side and the Fountain area within the walls on the other

-• Peace Bridge: The award-winning pedestrian and cycle bridge (2011) crossing the Foyle connects the city centre to the Ebrington barracks development on the east bank — the physical architecture of reconciliation, connecting communities formerly separated by the river
+• Peace Bridge: The award-winning pedestrian and cycle bridge (2011) crosses the Foyle to link the city centre with the Ebrington development on the east bank, joining two sides of the city that the river had long kept apart

 • Music and culture: Derry’s music scene (the birthplace of the Undertones, one of Northern Ireland’s most celebrated punk bands) and the annual City of Culture festival legacy (Derry was UK City of Culture in 2013) provide a cultural life unusual for a city of its size